yegor256/blog/_posts/2014/oct/2014-10-08-continuous-integration-is-dead.md

 on fixing it and making a commit that returns the build to the stable state.

-Now, my question is&mdash;who, in an actively working team, may need this?
+Now, my question is---who, in an actively working team, may need this?

 A product owner, who is interested in launching new features to the market as soon as possible?
 Or maybe a